Oil well fire

 Oil well fires are oil or gas wells that have caught on fire and burn.
-They can be the result of accidents, arson, or natural events, such as lightning.
+They can be caused by accidents, arson, military actions, or natural events (such as lightning).
 They can exist on a small scale, such as an oil field spill catching fire, or on a huge scale, as in geyser-like jets of flames from ignited high pressure wells.
 A frequent cause of a well fire is a high-pressure blowout during drilling operations.

 Extinguishing

 Kuwaiti firefighters fight to secure a burning oil well in the Iraqi Rumaila oilfields in 2003.